-The Samsung Galaxy Note 9 is the Korean brand’s smartphone big-hitter.
-It’s not a mainstream flagship option – that would be the S9 – but it’s the phone Samsung is using to really flex its muscles.
+The Samsung Galaxy Note 9 was the Korean brand’s smartphone big-hitter before being replaced by the Note 10 series.
+It’s not a mainstream flagship option – that would be the S10 – but it’s the phone Samsung is using to really flex its muscles.
 And boy, is the Note 9 impressive.
 It has heaps of power, an amazing screen, and that unique stylus.
 It’s not for everyone, but then again, not everyone needs this much phone.

 Samsung markets the Note 9 at the consumers that need their phone to do everything.
 It combines an enormous 6.4-inch screen, a powerful processor, a stylus, and the capability to connect it to a myriad of peripherals.

 While it has competition from other big phones, such as the Google Pixel 3 XL, iPhone XS Max and Huawei Mate 20 Pro, none of these phones offer the same level of versatility as the Note 9.
 The Note 9 is perfectly capable of working as a business phone for on-the-go workers, as a gaming phone, or as a dedicated camera phone.

 This versatility makes the Note 9 a great phone on paper, but in the real world, it can be tricky to know exactly what the Note 9 is supposed to be.
 We’ll explain why in the rest of this review:

 |Overall Verdict||If you're after a powerful, extra large phone that can knock out almost any task with ease, the Samsung Note 9 is an outstanding choice.
 With the new Samsung Galaxy S10 and S10 Plus on the scene (and a Note 10 coming soon), you can expect the Note 9 price to drop, too.|